7 Tips for Getting a Business Loan

 5. Build cash flow projections.

 Lenders eat and sleep cash flow projections.
 This is what they do for a living.
-The stronger your cash flow projection the greater your chances of success in getting the loan approved.
+The stronger your cash flow projection, the greater your chances of success in getting the loan approved.
 If this is not your strength, get help from your accountant or someone who knows and understands cash flow projections.

-6. Sell your need.
+6. Sell your needs.

 7. Keep educating yourself.

 As you work through each step of this process, ask questions.
 It’s amazing how options appear from places you least expect because you talk to a friend who knows someone at Rotary who specializes in these sorts of loans.
-Alternatively, they may not be able to help you with that loan but they can help strengthen you and your application so it gets approved…which is what this all about in the first place.
+Alternatively, they may not be able to help you with that loan, but they can help strengthen you and your application so it gets approved…which is what this is all about in the first place.